arkanus-app/APIs/img/app/en/text.md

 **How to Use:**
 Using Mini Kraken is simple.
 Just type `/` and choose the desired command:
 - `/sheet`: Displays your character's sheet.
-- `/roll`: Rolls RPG dice.
+- `/d`: Rolls RPG dice.
 - `/send campaign`: Promote your RPG sessions.
 And much more!
 For a complete list of commands, use `/help`.

 ---
 **More Information:**
 Mini Kraken is the ideal choice for tabletop RPG players, streamlining sessions, providing a smoother gaming experience, and offering a variety of features for both Game Masters and players.
 Installation is easy:

 **Installation:**

-1. Go to the Mini Kraken page on the Discord App Store or website.
+1. Go to the Mini Kraken page on the Discord App Store or [Website](https://rpg.arkanus.app).
 2. Click "Add to Server."
 3. Select your desired Discord server.
 4. Click "Authorize."